arta666/covid-tracker/README.md

 With this, you can see the total status of the coronavirus globally or in your country and also you can read trend news of COVID-19 around the world.

+If you want to install apk version of this app you can download it from [here](./app/release/app-release.apk)

 ## Features
 - Result of world statics of coronavirus in chart view (Total, Recovered, Deaths)